Atlas-OS/docs/docs/install-faq/windows-version-support.md

 # :material-list-status: Which Windows versions does Atlas support?

-**Atlas supports the latest stable Windows 10 and 11 versions in the same download.
+**Atlas is compatible with supported versions of Windows 10 and 11 in the same download.
 However, [Windows Home editions aren't supported.](windows-home.md)**

 ---